 The shape of the Petit-Palais makes a semi-circular courtyard at the centre.
 This outdoor area is occupied by a small garden.

 A colonnade elegantly encircles the courtyard with decorative gold swags.
 It borders the covered gallery paved with swirling mosaics.
 Notice the gallery’s ceiling decorated with frescoes.
 The coupled columns are made of pink granite from the Vosges.
-Check out for two huge pots on plinths – they are Sèvres porcelains.
+Check out the two huge pots on plinths – they are Sèvres porcelain.

-The garden is towered by the beautiful central dome of the Petit-Palais.
+The garden is towered over by the beautiful central dome of the Petit-Palais.

 Notice the ship in the centre of the dome: it represents the emblem of Paris.